idekerlab/G2PT/README.md

      * _--dist-url_ : distribute url, `tcp://127.0.0.1:2222`
      * _--dist_backend_ : distribute backend default is `nccl`
 5. Model input and output:
-   * _--model_: if you have trained model, put the path to the trained model.
+   * _--model_: if you have trained model to load, put the path to the trained model.
    * _--out_: a name of directory where you want to store the trained models.